 - Team sprint (men and women, mixed event)

 - 500m time trial (men and women) or kilometre time trial (men and women)

 - Individual pursuit (men and women)

-As in the Olympic competition, the track events are divided into time trial, pursuit and sprint events.
+The track events are divided into time trial, pursuit and sprint events.
 The race format and distances vary according to the event.